Controllable protein design with particle-based Feynman-Kac steering: Introduction

 \section{Abstract}

-Diffusion-based models have recently enabled the generation of realistic and diverse protein structures, yet they remain limited in their ability to steer outcomes toward specific functional or biochemical objectives, such as binding affinity or sequence composition.
-Here we extend the Feynman--Kac (FK) steering framework, an inference-time control approach, to diffusion-based protein design.
-By coupling FK steering with structure generation, the method guides sampling toward desirable structural or energetic features while maintaining the diversity of the underlying diffusion process.
-To enable simultaneous generation of both sequence and structure properties, rewards are computed on models refined through ProteinMPNN and all-atom relaxation.
-Applied to binder design, FK steering consistently improves predicted interface energetics across diverse targets with minimal computational overhead.
-More broadly, this work demonstrates that inference-time FK control generalizes diffusion-based protein design to arbitrary, non-differentiable, and reward-agnostic objectives, providing a unified and model-independent framework for guided molecular generation.
+Proteins underpin most biological function, and the ability to design them with tailored structures and properties is central to advances in biotechnology.
+Diffusion-based generative models have emerged as powerful tools for protein design, but steering them toward proteins with specified properties remains challenging.
+The Feynman–Kac (FK) framework provides a principled way to guide diffusion models using user-defined rewards.
+In this paper, we enable FK-based steering of RFdiffusion through the development of guiding potentials that leverage ProteinMPNN and structural relaxation to guide the diffusion process towards desired properties.
+We show that steering can be used to consistently improve predicted interface energetics and increase binder designability by $89.5\%$.
+Together, these results establish that diffusion-based protein design can be effectively steered toward arbitrary, non-differentiable objectives, providing a model-independent framework for controllable protein generation.

-\subsection{Introduction}
+\section{Introduction}

-Diffusion models have enabled \emph{de novo} protein design by learning to iteratively transform random noise into structured molecular configurations \citep{rfd, se3, diff_wu, trippe_2022}.
-Trained on large structural datasets, these models learn to generate realistic protein backbones with diverse structural and functional properties and have been used to successfully design enzymes \citep{rfd}, toxin inhibitors \citep{snake}, vaccine components \citep{npv}, and peptide therapeutics \citep{rfpeptides}.
-Typically, diffusion-based protein design is largely unguided, with limited means to direct the generation toward specific functional or biophysical objectives.
-This limits the efficiency of the design process and hinders applications that require targeted sampling of proteins with certain properties, such as the design of protein binders with high affinity and favorable features.
+Diffusion models have enabled \textit{de novo} protein design by learning to iteratively transform random noise into structured molecular configurations \cite{rfd,se3,diff_wu,trippe_2022,chroma,salad,boltzgen,protpardelle,rfab,rfhelix,jointdiff}.
+Trained on large structural datasets, these models learn to generate realistic protein backbones with diverse structural and functional properties to, for example, successfully design enzymes \cite{rfd,rf2_enzyme}, antibodies \cite{rfab}, toxin inhibitors \cite{snake}, vaccine components \cite{npv}, and peptide therapeutics \cite{rfpeptides}.
+While unguided diffusion can produce high-quality designs, the broader utility of these models depends on their ability to generate proteins with specific properties, such as molecular binding, stability, or sequence composition.